-Chest Injuries After a Car Accident
+Chest Injuries After a Car Accident in Atlanta

 If you’ve recently been involved in a car accident in Atlanta, there’s a good chance that you’ve suffered some type of trauma to the chest.
 If someone else is at least partly responsible for your accident, you might be entitled to compensation.
 Call the experienced Atlanta car accident attorneys at Hasner Law PC at (678) 888-4878 to discuss your case and find out how we might be able to help you maximize your financial recovery.